zeroc-ice/ice/cpp/install/vc80/doc/README.txt

 Binary compatibility
 --------------------

 Patch releases of Ice are binary compatible.
-For example, version 3.0.1 is compatible with 3.0.0, so you can run applications compiled with 3.0.0 with the 3.0.1 runtime without having to recompile.
+For example, version <x>.<y>.1 is compatible with <x>.<y>.0, so you can run applications compiled with
+<x>.<y>.0 with <x>.<y>.1 (or later) assemblies without having to recompile.

 With the binary installers, simply uninstall the previous version of Ice and install the new one.
-Already deployed applications that were compiled against the 3.0.0 runtime will automatically use the 3.0.1 runtime.
+Already deployed applications that were compiled against the <x>.<y>.<z> run time will automatically use the
+<x>.<y>.<z or z+n> assemblies.

 Note: Under Mono, binary compatibility currently does not work due to
       issues with Mono.
-Until this problem in Mono is fixed, you cannot run 3.0.0 applications against the 3.0.1 runtime.
+Until this problem in Mono is fixed, you cannot run applications compiled with previous minor versions of Ice against a newer version of the Ice assemblies.
+For example, an application compiled with version x.y.0 of Ice cannot run with the x.y.1 Ice assemblies.

 Setting up Visual Studio 2005